DucNM11/Flask-authentication-management/README.md

 We start by querying the top 20 coins, by current market cap, from the CoinMarketCap API where we retrieve the coin metadata:(symbol, name, rank etc.) as well as some basic financial infomration: ['quote_GBP_price','quote_GBP_volume_24h','quote_GBP_volume_change_24h','quote_GBP_percent_change_1h','quote_GBP_percent_change_24h'].

 With this list of top coins, we additionaly use the Twitter API to get the current sentiment and popularity of the coin.
-This is implemented by retrieving the latest 100 tweets which mention the coin's name:
+This is implemented by first retrieving the latest 100 tweets which mention the coin's name, filter for english-only tweets, remove stopwords:
 ```
 response = client.search_recent_tweets(
         searchstring,
         max_results=100,
     )
     tweets = response.data
+    # cleaning:
+    stopwords = nltk.corpus.stopwords.words("english")
+    for tweet in tweets:
+        if detect(tweet.text) != "en":
+            tweets.remove(tweet)
+        else:
+            tokens = nltk.tokenize.word_tokenize(tweet.text)
+            tokens_cleaned = [word for word in tokens if word.isalpha()]
+            tokens_cleaned = [
+                word for word in tokens_cleaned if word.lower() not in stopwords
+            ]
+            tweet.text = (" ").join(tokens_cleaned)

+    return tweets
 ```
-We then filter for english-only tweets, remove stopwords and perform some basic sentiment analysis, using the NLTK library, to get a current average sentiment:
+We then perform some basic sentiment analysis, using the NLTK library, to get a current average sentiment:

 ```
 def getaveragesentiment(tweets):